Skip to Main Content Skip to Footer Content

 Ramp extension

-When loading a snowmobile on asphalt or pavement, the track needs extra traction, particularly once your skis hit the ramps and starts to lose traction on the smooth ground.Snowmobile ramp extensions connect to your snowmobile ramp on the rung closest to the ground so that your track can grip something before it reaches the ramp – perfect for that little bit of extra oomph.
+If you regularly load your snowmobile on asphalt or pavement, such as a parking lot or your driveway, the track could probably use some extra traction getting up and onto the ramp, especially once your skis hit the ramps and the machine starts to lose traction on the smooth ground.
+Most snowmobile ramps have a snowmobile ramp extension available either as part of a ramp package, or as an add-on.
+It lays flat on the ground, connecting to the lowest rung of the ramp so that the snowmobile track can grip something before it reaches the ramp.
+Perfect for that little bit of extra oomph.

 The stance of your carbides

-Most ramps measure around 50 inches wide with ski glide protectors on the outer edges.
+Most ramps measure around 50" wide with ski glide protectors on the outer edges.
 By measuring the stance of your carbides from outside edge to outside edge, or by knowing their adjustable range, you can select a ramp option that will work with your skis.
 Be aware that many manufactures list the stance of their models from center of carbide to center.
 Additionally, if you haven’t previously measured your total outside snowmobile width to make sure it will fit in your truck or trailer, now is a good time to do so!